 Get in the Map

-- Your business name, address and phone number have to be consistent across the web, say social media, local listings, website, etc.
+- Your business name, address, and phone number have to be consistent across the web, say social media, local listings, websites, etc.

 - Add your address and the areas you serve to Google My Business.